connormullett/DB-StatusCLI/README.md

 Simple Database healthchecker using Click to verify connections before executing tasks.

+DbStatus DOES NOT connect to the server, only the database.
+Accessing other databases is doable however you can not view them without knowing the URI

+Example SQL Scripts are available in the `sqlscripts` directory to mess around with

+Currently only works with PostgreSQL, other server compatibility coming soon

 # Requires
 - Python3 (shady compatibility with Python2)
 - Git